PLANT CURATOR

 Pumpkintastic!

-There are people that have extremely difficult and painful lives, yet somehow, some of them are able to still go on to bring delight to other people’s.
-That is quite something.
-Yayoi Kusama is one such person and her latest exhibition at the Victoria Miro gallery has filled the uplifting artworks void in London recently left by Matisse’s …
+There are people that have particularly difficult and painful lives, yet somehow, some are able to go on and bring delight to other people’s.
+Yayoi Kusama is one such person and her latest exhibition at the Victoria Miro gallery has filled the uplifting artworks void in London recently left by Matisse’s cut-outs.
+This is an …

 Read more »